Common Liver Disorders and Homeopathy

 Cirrhosis: Though it is an irreversible pathology of liver, symptoms are well managed and quality of life can be improved with homeopathy remedies.

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based on the theory of individualization and symptoms similarity by using a holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the signs and symptoms from which the patient is suffering from.
-The aim of homeopathy is not only to treat liver disorders, but to address its underlying causes and individual susceptibilities.
-As far as therapeutic medication is concerned, several remedies are available to treat fatty liver symptoms that can be selected on the basis of cause, sensations and modalities of the complaints.
-For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
+The aim of homeopathy is not only to manage liver disorders, but to address its underlying causes and individual susceptibilities.
+As far as therapeutic medication is concerned, several remedies are available to heal fatty liver symptoms that can be selected on the basis of cause, sensations and modalities of the complaints.
+For individualized remedy selection and therapy, the patient should consult a qualified homeopathic physician in person.

-There are following remedies which are helpful in the treatment of various liver disorders: Ars Alb, Bryonia, Cardus mar, Chelidonium, Lycopodium, Nux vomica, Sulphur, Phosphorus, etc.
+There are following remedies which are helpful in the management of common liver disorders: Ars Alb, Bryonia, Cardus mar, Chelidonium, Lycopodium, Nux vomica, Sulphur, Phosphorus, etc.

 Self-medication is not advisable.